AnthonyJRubio/First-Website/README.md

 This will be my first project.
 Main goals for this:
   -learn html and a bit of css
-  -figure out how to properly divide the website -figure out how to take user input in the form of text
+  -figure out how to properly divide the website -figure out how to take user input in the form of

+  Version 1.1

+  Current Goals:
+  -Create blocks to figure out how structuring works with HTML (Version 1.1)s Completed Goals:
+  -figure out how to use interal CSS (Version 1.0)